our approach

 brainspotting

-Brainspotting is a somatic-based approach developed by Dr. David Grand, a pioneer in the field of Eye Movement Desensitizing Reprocessing (EMDR) used to treat trauma, to help regulate your nervous system, rewire your neural pathways, and restore your mind and body.
+Brainspotting is a somatic-based approach developed by Dr. David Grand, a pioneer in the field of Eye Movement Desensitizing Reprocessing (EMDR) used to treat trauma, help regulate your nervous system, rewire your neural pathways, and restore your mind and body.
 This approach can support you to access your intuitive healing mechanisms, resources, and inner wisdom to lead to profound healing and recovery.
-We use it to treat the harmful impact of past experiences and recent traumatic experiences, as well as to support creatives and athletes to improve performance and address creativity/performance blocks.
+We use it to treat the harmful impact of past experiences and recent traumatic experiences, as well as to support creatives, professionals, and athletes to improve performance and address creativity/performance blocks.

 The research over the last twenty years informs us that traumatic and harmful experiences are stored in your body, specifically your limbic-subcortical region of your brain.
 Brainspotting uses your field of vision via your eye position (i.e. where you look with your eyes can lead us to the corresponding location of where traumatic and negative experiences are stored in your brain and body).
 We utilize an advanced understanding of how the brain and body work together to get to the root of the presenting issue.
 Whether you are suffering from burnout, grief and loss, chronic pain, depression, anger, or general anxiety, Brainspotting offers a non-invasive tool to help you process your experiences deeply to heal and thrive.